Clarissa Kaye

-Clarissa Kaye (2 August 193121 July 1994) was an Australian stage, film and television actress.
+Clarissa Kaye (2 August 1931 – 21 July 1994) was an Australian stage, film and television actress.
 She was the second wife (1971–1984) of the British actor James Mason.
 After her marriage, she was often known as Clarissa Kaye-Mason.

 Biography

 Clarissa Kaye was born as Clarissa Knipe in Sydney in 1931.
 In 1958 she became one of a class of informal students of Hayes Gordon, who taught "The Method" (the group included Reg Livermore and Jon Ewing).
 Their first public performances were a series of one-act plays by Tennessee Williams.
 The group later became the Ensemble Theatre, Sydney's first theatre in the round and its longest established professional theatre company.
+In April-June 1962 two archetypical roles were hers in Melbourne at the Russell Street Theatre (later the Melbourne Theatre Company) in The Shifting Heart and The Summer of the Seventeenth Doll.
+Her finding of character particularly as Olive in The Doll can still evoke nostalgia.

+In 1968, the Australian Broadcasting Commission produced a 45-minute location-filmed adaptation of the Henry Lawson short story of The Drover's Wife, directed by Gian Carlo Manara and featuring Kaye in the titular role.
+She also appeared in an episode of Adventure Unlimited.

-Her first film role was as Meg in Age of Consent (1969), in which she appeared in scenes with James Mason, including a sex scene that was censored from Columbia Pictures' UK and U.S. releases.
+Her first feature film role was as Meg in Age of Consent (1969), in which she appeared in scenes with James Mason, including a sex scene that was censored from Columbia Pictures' UK and U.S. releases.
+The following year she played the mother to Mick Jagger's Ned Kelly.

 Kaye was attracted to Mason and later tracked him down.
 She wrote to Mason reminding him of their meeting and their sex scene in Age of Consent, and he wrote back.
 A correspondence between the two followed, and Kaye fuelled the relationship by travelling long distance to meet him.

 Marriage

 Mason and Kaye were married on 8 August 1971 in Corseaux-sur-Vevey, Switzerland, and remained together until his death in 1984.
 (It has been reported that it was her second marriage.)
-Kaye reportedly was willing to put her career on hold, but Mason regularly insisted that she be given roles in his films.
-They shared scenes in Frankenstein: The True Story (1973); they also both appeared in Salem's Lot (1979), but did not share any scenes.
+Kaye, by no means an international performer of Mason's stellar attraction, reportedly was willing to put her career on hold, but Mason well understood a film contract to read the roles found to be given to her.
+They shared scenes in Frankenstein: The True Story (1973); they also both appeared in Salem's Lot (1979), but no shared scenes were theirs.

 They appeared on Broadway in April 1979 in Brian Friel's play Faith Healer, but were never on stage together (the play is constructed as four monologues by three characters).
 Her involvement in Faith Healer was also largely at Mason's request, but she struggled with both the role and José Quintero's direction.
 Ed Flanders eventually left the play, refusing to work with Kaye, and the production ended after only 17 days.